Lord William Seymour (British Army officer)

 General Lord William Frederick Ernest Seymour, KCVO (8 December 1838 – 9 February 1915), known as William Seymour until 1871, was a senior British Army officer.

 Military career

 Born the son of Admiral Sir George Francis Seymour, Seymour served in the Crimean War in 1854 and in the Anglo-Egyptian War in 1882.
 He became General Officer Commanding South-Eastern District in February 1891, and Commander of the British Troops in Canada in 1898.
-From November 1901 to 1902, he served as acting Military Secretary in the absence of Ian Hamilton.
-He became Lieutenant of the Tower of London on 1 September 1902, was promoted to full general on 25 October 1902, and retired in 1905.
+From November 1901 to 1902, he served as acting military secretary in the absence of Ian Hamilton.
+He became lieutenant of the Tower of London on 1 September 1902, was promoted to full general on 25 October 1902, and retired in December 1905.
 He also served as Colonel-in-Chief of the Coldstream Guards from 1911 to 1915.